unrealwork/atsd-use-cases/research/us-auto/README.md

 The shrinking gap between domestic and imported automobile sales is shown above, with the lower portion of the visualization showing a derived series obtained by subtracting the number of imported vehicles sold from the number of domestically-made vehicles sold.
-Over the observed fifteen year period, the difference in sales has been reduced by more than half, which is no small feat considering the American automobile sector is one of the country's most important.
+Over the observed fifteen year period, the difference in sales has been reduced by more than half, which is no small feat considering the American automobile sector is one of the the most important in the country.

 **Figure 5**: Automobile Consumer Price Index (CPI)